Introduction

 file in the api

-directory and add the following environment variables:Create an account and new project
+directory and add the following environment variables:Step 3: Creating tables in Supabase

 Add credentials to `.env`